rondlite/reaction-docs/website/versioned_docs/version-v1.8.0/contributing-to-reaction.md

 - **PR template:** If the PR doesn't follow the our template, reject and point the author of the PR to this doc.
   - **Issue description:** Use this information as the starting point for your review.
 If something is not clear, reject the PR and ask for clarity by requesting changes.
 While the original issue may have useful information, the PR should contain the most up to date representation of the issue.
   - **Solution:** Use this information to help determine a path to test this PR.
 Research any included packages or techniques that may have been used that you're not familiar with.
 Ask questions if you're confused.
-  - **Breaking changes:** Test by applying this patch to an existing install of Reaction with existing users, orders, carts, etc. Specifically, test any parts of the app where the breaking change is involved and any data set that is involved in a migration.
+  - **Breaking changes:** Test by applying this patch to an existing install of Demandith existing users, orders, carts, etc. Specifically, test any parts of the app where the breaking change is involved and any data set that is involved in a migration.
   - **Testing:** Run through the author's steps to verify that it works as they've tested it.
 Then run through the app on your own as you would test it.
 Run through the app as many times as you feel comfortable before approving or requesting changes.

 - **Readability:** the linter will help with this, but call out anything that is difficult to understand or that you feel needs comments